huijing/slides/37-code-2018/README.md

 Every major browser engine has a pretty open process for raising bugs, and raising bugs for a particular feature sends a signal to browser vendors that developers want to use this feature.
 This encourages them to prioritise related bug fixes.

 It's a win for everyone.
 By taking the time to submit a bug report, you gain karma points, get your bugs fixed AND make the web better for all of us.

+I want to encourage everyone to move away from a “why bother” mindset, to a “why not?” mindset.
+And whenever you come across a new feature that seems interesting, or might be useful to you, just go ahead and try it out.
+Build something with it.
+Anything.
+Demos don't have to be grand, monetisable side projects.
+It can even be an excuse to spend hours searching for the perfect photo of Beyoncé.

+Building demos, writing articles, or even just starting a conversation on Twitter.
+All this helps build awareness of new CSS features, and act as feedback to browser vendors and specification writers on what developers are looking for out of the web platform.

+This is in line with what Phil talked about earlier, about getting involved and participating in discussions on standards.
+All of you can help me make the dream of having text flow around both of Beyoncé's elbows on the web a reality.

 ## Wrapping up